ShZil/network-utilities/Scanner/README.md

 It's a simple Python file, I'm just having ChatGPT write it for me, part-by-part, with supervision; it creates a graph of connections between `.py` files, according to their imports, under a specific directory.

+[02:20] Still working on it.
+Gonna upload a functional although unpretty stable build to github, so that any unexpected event (like,,, umm... idk, if I wrote something here it'd be expected) doesn't delete my progess.